-Based on insurance types, health insurance dominated the market with a value of USD 165.44 Billion in 2021, moving at a CAGR of 7.42% during the forecast year.
-COVID-19 is considered an essential factor in boosting the global health insurance market growth.
+Based on insurance types, health insurance dominated the market during the forecast year.
+Within the health insurance domain, TPAs serve as intermediaries, streamlining processes related to medical claims and policy administration.
+This segment plays a vital role in ensuring the smooth functioning of health insurance operations.
 In addition, the improvisation in the claim management system has also propelled the market growth.

-Commercial general liability insurance was valued at USD 63.35 Billion in 2021 and is expected to grow at a CAGR of 7.01% during the forecast period.
+TPAs specializing in CGL insurance aid businesses in managing liability claims, a critical function to safeguard against legal and financial consequences.
 Commercial general is an insurance policy that provides coverage to a business in bodily injury, property damage, and personal injury caused by the business's operations, products, or injuries that occur on the business's premises.

 The COVID-19 outbreak is expected to open up new insurance third party administration market opportunities.
 The introduction of digital technology in insurance and the rising demand for TPAs solutions managed on the cloud are predicted to heave the market.